fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 ### Extra credit (50-100%)

 * If you're using Edublogs, customise the site design
-* Review and test alternative platforms: document how you choose a platform to use
+* Review and test alternative platforms/architectures: document how you choose a platform to use
 * Use an external hosting service that will serve you throughout your studies (and perhaps into professional life)
 * Register a domain and point it to your site